 Tag Archives: dignity

-It’s known that the nose is our truest sense organ, with scent molecules going straight up and back into the limbic center of our brains.
-Where we generate emotions and access our core instincts.
+It’s known that the nose is our truest sense organ.
+As we inhale, scent molecules travel directly into the limbic centers of our brains, where we generate emotions and access core instincts.

 I once had a lipstick, purchased in early summer in Madrid, on the swanky Calle Serrano (where, as a college student, I had no business shopping but I did anyway).
 It was bright pink, like a matador’s socks, and had a floral, make-up-y smell.
-Probably something like the Indonesian flower ylang-ylang and toxic factory dye.
+Kind of like the Indonesian flower ylang-ylang and something slightly toxic.

-That lipstick smelled like that last summer in Madrid to me, when I was 21 years old and operating on pure instinct.
-Me, in short skirts and little heeled shoes, riding the metro, dancing in clubs and (fatefully) learning how to smoke.
-I see myself in a black sweater, sitting on a barstool, cigarette in my mouth, bobbed blond hair reflected in the crowded bar’s mirrored wall.
-My bare legs emerging from a white and green polka-dotted skirt.
-Yeah, that’s an image that recalls my youth.
+To me, that lipstick smelled like that last summer in Spain, when I was 21 years old and operating on pure instinct.
+Me, in short skirts and little heeled shoes, riding the metro, dancing in clubs and flirting in cafés.
+I see myself in a black sweater, sitting on a barstool, blond hair reflected in the crowded bar’s mirrored wall.
+My bare legs emerge from a white and green polka-dotted skirt.
+Yeah, that’s me in my youth.

 I kept that lipstick in the glove box of my car for years, ever so often taking a whiff, and remembering.

-Fast forward to my 40’s and I’m in my Grandma’s tiny home, at the Country Inn.
-Her simple apartment almost bare, the patio so tiny, just a stub of concrete with a few sickly-looking potted plants.
-This for the woman who loved growing things, tending violets, pansies and succulents her whole life.
+Fast forward to my 40’s and I’m in my Grandma’s tiny assisted-living apartment.
+Her simple two rooms almost bare, the patio so tiny, just a stub of concrete with a few sickly-looking potted plants.
+This for the woman who loved growing things: tending african violets, wild pansies and hens-and-chickens succulents.
 Almost at the end of the road.

-I remember giving her a silk dress, a baby blue and pink Indian shift, and trying with great difficulty to help her into it.
-Arms don’t move into sleeves like they used to.
-This was my first inclination of what advancing age could be, when someone is unable to dress themselves and prefers instead to dispense with the whole charade.
+I remember giving her a baby blue and fuschia pink Indian silk shift , then trying with great difficulty to help her into it.
+Arms didn’t move into sleeves like they used to.
+This was my first inclination of what advancing age could be like, when someone is unable to dress themselves and prefers instead to dispense with the whole charade.
 Which Gram did, eventually, spending her days beneath her covers in bed, blissfully naked.

 That day, though, I’d been charged with bringing her to her 90th birthday party.